maxmanders/maxmanders.co.uk/_posts/2014-05-01-aws-vpn-solutions-with-strongswan.markdown

 Once the VPN has been created, right-click on the entry and select the option to download the configuration file.
 Select the generic configuration option.
-This will save a text file to your local workstation with the information that will be needed to configure the StrongSWAN instance in the other region.
+This will save a text file to your local workstation with the information that will be needed to configure the strongSwan instance in the other region.

-##### Step 3: Update StrongSWAN Security Groups
+##### Step 3: Update strongSwan Security Groups
 Now that we have both ends of the tunnel created, we need to ensure that they can talk to each other.
 At this stage, you should have the public IP addresses for the AWS VPN from the configuration file you downloaded earlier.
-You should also have the public IP address of the StrongSWAN instance.
+You should also have the public IP address of the strongSwan instance.
 Now, we'll create a Security Group (or modify an existing one) to contain rules to permit the public traffic necessary to set up the IPSec tunnel.
 Configure your security group as per the table below.